Mick Brown (musician): Dokken

-Apart from Don Dokken, Brown is the only person to appear on every Dokken album.
+Apart from Don Dokken, Brown was the only person to appear on every Dokken album.
 He is credited on Broken Bones, but Jimmy Degrasso played on the record, not Brown.
 In July 2019, Brown said he was taking a break from touring and playing live.

 Ted Nugent

 Around 2003, in a conversation with Ted Nugent, former Nugent lighting designer Will Twork mentioned that Brown would be the perfect addition to Nugent's band after Nugent had heard about Brown from then-bass player Barry Sparks.
 Twork had worked with Brown on the first Lynch Mob tour, as well as on the 1995 Dokken "Reunion Tour" in Japan.
 "Mick is an awesome drummer and personality and perfect for Nugent", said Twork in 2015.
 In 2006, Brown played drums for Nugent on Nugent's Unleash the Beast Tour, and in 2013 Brown played drums for Nugent on Nugent's Mid-West Rock-n-Roll Express 2013 Tour.